Happy Birthday Baldie!

-Ok so Wednesday 8th March is the Budget and ever the optimist I am hoping that Mr Hammond delivers me a birthday boost.
-You see Thursday 9th March is my birthday and it caused me to reflect on what I really want for my birthday.
-A fast car, a weekend away with the wife a trip to the 6 Nations game with Ireland … actually no, whilst I wouldn’t obviously turn these down, this is NOT what this SME owning UK based entrepreneur wants for his 49th birthday.
+Ok, so Wednesday 8th March is the budget and, ever the optimist, I am hoping that Mr Hammond delivers me a birthday boost.
+You see Thursday 9th March is my birthday and it has caused me to reflect on what I really want for my birthday.
+A fast car, a weekend away with the wife, a trip to the 6 Nations game with Ireland … actually no, whilst I wouldn’t obviously turn these down, this is NOT what this SME owning UK-based entrepreneur wants for his 49th birthday.
 The fact I look 59 is probably a function of why I might be asking for what I am!

 What do I want for my birthday?
-I want to hear Phillip Hammond say, “…And penultimately, I want to reverse the recent trend for this Government and prior governments of fawning over big firms that treat the UK as a tax haven and in future I promise that I will compel these firms to pay tax where profits are earned, here in the UK.
-I intend to use the hundreds of millions of pounds this will raise to invest in a raft of initiatives and support measures for the unsung heroes of the British economy, the small business persons.
+I want to hear Phillip Hammond say, “…And penultimately, I want to reverse the recent trend of this government and prior governments, of fawning over big firms that treat the UK as a tax haven and in the future I promise that I will compel these firms to pay tax where profits are earned, here in the UK.
+I intend to use the hundreds of millions of pounds this will be raised to invest in a raft of initiatives and support measures for the unsung heroes of the British economy, the small business persons.”

-But I am like as not to be disappointed as I read in the press that Mr Hammond is actually seriously considering doing the opposite!
-Yup, hot on the heels of his announcement to raise Business Rates (note large firms get a decrease) he is allegedly going to INCREASE the tax burden for small business.
-Hammond is considering rising the National Insurance rates for the self-employed, small business persons of the UK.
+But I am likely to be disappointed as I have read in the press that Mr Hammond is, in fact, seriously considering doing the opposite!
+Yup, hot on the heels of his announcement to raise Business Rates (note: large firms get a decrease), he is allegedly going to INCREASE the tax burden for small businesses.
+Hammond is considering rising the National Insurance rates for the self-employed, small business people of the UK.

-This must be because these people are ‘making out like bandits’ ‘trousering excessive salaries and huge bonuses for doing very little and sometimes for outright failing’ and ‘retiring to millionaire lifestyles in the sun’.
-Or did I confuse that with Mr Hammond’s mates who run the FTSE 100?
-No, the reality is that most SME owners, self-employed and entrepreneurs make just above average wages and many fail and lose thousands of their money in the process.
+This must be because these people are ‘making out like bandits’ trousering excessive salaries and huge bonuses for doing very little and sometimes for outright failing and retiring to millionaire lifestyles in the sun.
+Or did I confuse that with Mr Hammond’s acquaintances who run the FTSE 100?
+No, the reality is that most SME owners, the self-employed and entrepreneurs make just above average wages and many fail and lose thousands of their money in the process.
 For sure there are exceptions but ‘being minted’ isn’t the driving force behind the millions of small business people in the UK.